cilium/cilium/Documentation/concepts.rst

 * Encapsulation VTEP mapping (optional)

 To simplify things in a larger deployment, the key-value store can be the same one used by the container orchestrater (e.g., Kubernetes using etcd).
-In single node Cilium deployments used for basic testing / learning, Cilium can use a local store implemented as a golang hash map, avoiding the need to setup a dedicated KV store.

 .. _labels: